Humbly Homemade

 Instructions

-• Grease a clean mixing bowl with a tiny bit of oil, such as olive oil.
+• Rise: Grease a clean mixing bowl with a tiny bit of oil, such as olive oil.
 Place the dough in the greased mixing bowl and cover with a kitchen towel.
 Set aside to rise for about 2, until the dough has doubled in size.

 • Sprinkle a little flour in a proofing basket or a shallow bowl lined with a kitchen towel.
 Set aside.

-• On a lightly floured surface, shape the dough into a ball.
+• Shape: On a lightly floured surface, shape the dough into a ball.
 Use your hands to gently push the top of the dough down the sides and underneath to create tension on the top.
 Push any exposed raisins deeper into the dough, so they don't burn on the surface.

-• Place the dough seam-side-up in the proofing basket or lined bowl.
+• Proof: Place the dough seam-side-up in the proofing basket or lined bowl.
 Cover the dough with a kitchen towel and allow it to proof for 30 minutes.

 While the dough proofs, place a Dutch oven with a lid in your oven, and preheat the oven to 450°F. Allow the oven to preheat for at least 20 minutes, to ensure your Dutch oven is really hot.